PetervanLunteren/object_detection_tutorial/README.md

 If the there is no error message, you're ready to go.

 ## Step 3: Change folder structure
 Here we execute a python script which creates the directories 'training', 'images', and 'exported_model'.
+It also places all the other python scripts I've written for this tutorial in the 'object_detection' directory.
 ```batch
 cd object_detection_tutorial
 python change_folder_structure.py